-Love = L + P + T squared
+Love=L + P + T squared

 When I was teaching a group of parents the Love Formula, I wrote the formula on the board and then asked, “So, what does the L stand for?”
 A middle aged man yelled out, “Lust!”

 “Well yeah kinda” I said, “but it stands for “Looks.”
-According to the formula, both the people seeking love should have compatible looks and be physically attracted to each other.
+According to the formula, both parties should have compatible looks and be physically attracted to each other.
 So, you could infer mutual lust, but better to think of it as a shared and pleasant attraction which could be broken down further into little things not related to lust, though that can be part of it, too.
 For example: “I like the color of his eyes; I like the way her cheeks go up when she smiles; I like the kind of blue jeans he likes to wear.”

 P stands for personality.
 Here’s how I break it down—Personality means the same sense of humor and common interests.
 You make each other laugh and can enjoy the same activities together.
 And, you create opportunities to share those experiences!